Tarasovk49/Nuclesome_interactom/README.md

 5. Perform BLAST alignment of FASTA sequences with human genes database and keep accession numbers of best hits.
 6. Derive HGNC gene names by accession numbers.
 7. Write a table with human genes for each pdb structure.
+### wordcloud.py
+1. Sort genes from obtained tables according to *histone_genes.csv* on histone and non-histone proteins.
+2. Generate two txt files to be used by https://www.wordclouds.com/.
+Gene letter size is proportional to frequency of according protein being represented in pdb files.

 ## Dependencies
 1. python 3.*